Corporate Governance - Guidelines

 The Governance and Nominating Committee will make a recommendation to the Board as to whether to accept or reject the offer to submit a resignation, taking into account any factors or other information that it considers appropriate and relevant.
 Within 90 days after the date of the certification of the election results, the Board shall act on the offer, unless such action would cause Hanesbrands to fail to comply with any requirement of the NYSE or any rule or regulation under the Securities Exchange Act of 1934, as amended (the “Exchange Act”), in which event Hanesbrands shall take action as promptly as is practicable while continuing to meet such NYSE or Exchange Act requirements.
 A director whose offer to submit a resignation is under consideration shall not participate in any deliberation or vote of the Governance and Nominating Committee or Board regarding his or her offer.
 In the event that no member of the Governance and Nominating Committee in an uncontested election receives the affirmative vote of a majority of the total votes cast for and against such member, the Board may appoint a special committee, composed of directors who received the affirmative vote of a majority of the total votes cast for and against such member, to consider the offers to submit resignations.
 Notwithstanding the foregoing, in the event that no nominee for director in an uncontested election receives the affirmative vote of a majority of the total votes cast for and against such member, the Board shall make a final determination as to whether to accept any or all offers.

 The non-management directors will undertake a formal evaluation of the CEO annually.
 The evaluation should be based on objective criteria including but not limited to the performance of Hanesbrands’ businesses and the accomplishment of long-term and strategic objectives.
-The Chairman of the Compensation Committee, together with the Lead Director, shall be responsible for reviewing the evaluation with the CEO.
+The Chairman of the Compensation Committee, together with the Chairman of the Board or Lead Director, as applicable, shall be responsible for reviewing the evaluation with the CEO.
 The Compensation Committee shall be responsible for reviewing, administering and, along with the other independent directors on the Board, approving the compensation program for the CEO.2.
 Succession Planning

 On an annual basis, the Board shall plan for succession to the position of CEO in the event of an emergency or the retirement of the CEO or similar event, as well as certain other senior management positions.
 To assist the Board, the CEO will annually provide the Board with an assessment of senior managers and of their potential to succeed him or her.
 The CEO will also provide the Board with an assessment of persons considered potential successors to certain senior managers.3.
 Management Development

 A comprehensive presentation on management development programs and the identification of high potential or experienced managerial candidates to succeed present senior officers shall be discussed annually by the Board.
-The CEO shall review senior management succession with the Board without the presence of the employee directors, the Corporate Secretary and other corporate officers (with the exception of the Executive Chairman and the Executive Vice President, Human Resources).
+The CEO shall review senior management succession with the Board without the presence of the employee directors, the Corporate Secretary and other corporate officers (with the exception of the Executive Chairman and the Executive Vice President, Human Resources).1.
+Number of Committees

 The standing committees of the Board shall be the Audit Committee (chaired by a director who the Board determines has the requisite accounting or related financial management expertise to effectively carry out the responsibilities of such position); the Compensation Committee; and the Governance and Nominating Committee.
 Each of the Board’s standing committees shall be comprised entirely of directors who meet the relevant independence standards for such committee established by the NYSE, the SEC and any other applicable law.2.
 Assignment and Rotation of Committee Members